Abla25/SurfBeacon/Setup Guides/Software Setup Guide.md

 ### Adding a Spot

-Hit "ADD NEW SPOT" and you'll get a new card with a database search tool built in.
+Hit "ADD NEW SPOT" and you'll see a new card appear.

-**Using the Database** (Easiest Way)
-The device has 3,000+ surf spots pre-loaded.
-Pick a country from the dropdown, start typing the spot name, and suggestions pop up.
-Click one and it auto-fills the coordinates.
+**📍 Using the Map Picker (Recommended)**

+Click the "OPEN MAP PICKER" button on the spot card.

+A map modal will open.
+You can drag the map to your location or use the Search Bar to find a city or beach name.

+Click on the water where the break is.
+The system will try to name the spot automatically.

+Click "USE THIS SPOT".

+Smart Validation: The device will instantly check if you clicked on land or water.
+If you clicked on a beach or house, it will warn you ("⛔ NO WAVES HERE").
+Move the pin slightly further out into the ocean and try again.

 **Manual Entry**
 Or just type in: